Matt-Crow/PreciousPhotographyShop/README.md

 category_entity => category
 reviews => review

-Need LogController to download the logs
+Need LogController to download the logs.
+Encryption / decryption

 Add to cart only works if logged in